Mario Party 7: Critical response

 The game's emphasis on luck was generally criticized, including by Jared Rea of 1Up.com, who wrote that due to "the ridiculous amount of penalties across the boards, you never get a sense of accomplishment in your actions".
 Russ Fischer of GamesRadar+ added that although "the laying of traps can add a much-needed devious quality", they could easily get out of hand and make the game frustrating for losing players, in addition to padding out gameplay.
-Although Dave Kosak of GameSpy stated that the blind luck involved could be frustrating, he added that it allowed anyone to play regardless of skill.
-The "Bowser Time!" event was particularly criticized, with Eurogamers Ellie Gibson referring to the concept as "neither fun nor challenging".
+Although Dave Kosak of GameSpy stated that the amount of blind luck involved could be frustrating, he added that it allowed anyone to play regardless of skill.
+The "Bowser Time!" event was particularly criticized, with Eurogamers Ellie Gibson referring to the gimmick as "neither fun nor challenging".

 The presentation was described as "colorful, chirpy and round" by Russ Fischer of GamesRadar+, who likened it to those of other Mario games on the GameCube.
 IGNs Matt Casamassina deemed the overall presentation "only passable", criticizing a lack of detailed facial animations or voice acting for characters during cutscenes.
 GameSpots Ryan Davis noted "really, really colorful and jaunty tones" and described the sound design as "totally archetypal Mario, trotting out the same familiar sound effects, vocal quips, and musical accompaniments".
 Reviewing the game for The Globe and Mail, Chad Sapieha complimented the collectibles, though offered a less favorable response toward the audio and visual presentation, believing it to be largely unchanged.